nodejs/node/COLLABORATOR_GUIDE.md

 Do not land any Pull Requests without passing (green or yellow) CI runs.
-If you believe any failed (red or grey) CI sub-tasks are unrelated to the change in the Pull Request, use "Resume Build" in the left navigation of the node-test-pull-request job.
-It will create a new node-test-pull-request run that preserves all the green results from the current run but re-runs everything else.
+If you believe any failed (red or grey) CI sub-tasks are unrelated to the change in the Pull Request, use "Resume Build" in the left navigation of the relevant `node-test-pull-request` job.
+It will create a new `node-test-pull-request` run that preserves all the green results from the current job but re-runs everything else.

 #### Useful CI Jobs